Beste-Guney/graphs/README.md

 # graphs
 A graph implementation with given text files
 ************************************************
-The goal of this prgoram is to perform some graph-related operations on Prof. Donald Knuth’s list of five-letter words in GraphBase (Donald E. Knuth, “The Stanford GraphBase: A Platform for Combinatorial Computing,” ACM Press, New York, 1993).
+The goal of this program is to perform some graph-related operations on Prof. Donald Knuth’s list of five-letter words in GraphBase (Donald E. Knuth, “The Stanford Graph Base: A Platform for Combinatorial Computing,” ACM Press, New York, 1993).
 In this data set, each word is a vertex and two vertices are connected by an undirected edge if the corresponding words differ in only one letter.
 For example, roger and rover are connected but roger and pager are not.